 The tuition for the program is $895.
-This includes the textbook, one shirt, the classroom and online training, skills training and pass-off, remediation days, a clinical ride-along and the practical exam.
-There are additional fees for NREMT written test ($70) and fees to BEMS ($115).
+This includes the one shirt, the in-classroom lectures and training, access to an online classroom and learning resources, skills training and pass-off, remediation days, and a clinical rotation.
+There are additional fees for NREMT written test ($85) and fees to BEMS ($115).

 How long is the program?

 The program is 142+ hours.
-There are extra remediation days, guest speakers etc. that make the program longer but the basic program is 142 hours (92 hours in class, 40 hours online and 10 hours in a ride-along).
+There are extra remediation days, guest speakers etc. that make the program longer but the basic program is 142 hours (92 hours in class, 40 hours online and 10 hours in a clinical rotation).

 Can I switch to another program if I want to?

 You may call and switch to a new program before it begins.
 Once the program begins, you are obligated for the full tuition and may not switch to a different program.
 The application of tuition you have paid at the time you call us to switch will determine if you receive a refund or not.

 What if I fail to show up and forget to call?